ReSound Hearing Aid Reviews From an Audiologist

 ReSound Remote Controls

 With this small remote, you can adjust the hearing aid volume and switch streaming devices.
-This is extremely helpful for those with dexterity problems or who require assistance in daily living, as it allows a caregiver to easily control the hearing aids.
+That is extremely helpful for those with dexterity problems or who require assistance in daily living, as it allows a caregiver to easily control the hearing aids.

 Need Help Finding the Right Hearing Aid?